-Take classes from the comfort of home while earning academic credit through our flexible online courses.
-Offered during the Cross Session and the 6-week Sessions, these courses feature the same academic content and learning objectives as the on-campus courses, but in an entirely virtual format.
-You’ll learn from prestigious Georgetown faculty while developing your skills through a combination of lectures, coursework, and group discussions.
+Take classes from the comfort of your home while earning academic credit through our online courses.
+Offered during the Main Pre-Session, Cross Session, and 6-week Sessions, these courses feature the same academic content, the same number of credits, and same learning objectives as the on-campus courses, but in an entirely virtual format.
+Students should anticipate spending the same amount of time on lectures, studying and other coursework for these fully online courses as they do for in-person courses.
+You’ll learn from prestigious Georgetown faculty while developing your skills through lectures, coursework, and group discussions.

 We are able to offer Summer Sessions Online courses to residents of all U.S. states, the District of Columbia, and Puerto Rico.
 For information on international eligibility, please visit the International Students page.